 Don’t Be Afraid To:

-Create a foot “brand.”
+Create a foot “brand” to sell pictures of feet.
 Foot fetishists tend to pay more for specific subgenres.
 You can even offer a selection of albums, each featuring a different style.
+And remember to watermark your pics.
 Examples include:

 * ‘Classic Vamp’ with red nails, high heels, fishnets, and lipstick marks